Big Sky Conference: Baseball

 In 2016, North Dakota announced in April that it was their last baseball season.
 Since then, only Northern Colorado and Sacramento State have competed in the sport, both as affiliate members in the Western Athletic Conference (WAC) until Northern Colorado baseball moved to the Summit League after the 2021 season.
+Sacramento State will leave the Big Sky for the baseball-sponsoring Big West Conference in 2026.
+At the same time, baseball-sponsoring Utah Tech will join the Big Sky, placing baseball in the Mountain West Conference.

 Wrestling

 Through the 1987 season, the conference sponsored wrestling.
 Boise State and Idaho State dominated in most years, winning ten and eight conference titles, respectively.
 BSU won seven consecutive from 1974 to 1980.
 Montana State and Weber State also had some good years; Montana won their only conference title in the last year Big Sky sponsored the sport.